 Naturally, it's not our place to tell you whom you can or cannot marry.
 The choice of a lifelong mate is a matter of profound importance.
 It's second only to that of a person's relationship with God.
 Accordingly, it's a decision that you alone must make for yourself.
 For that very reason we would urge you to proceed with caution.
 Be humble and listen carefully to the advice of those who know and love you best.
 You won't regret it.

-If you think it might be helpful to discuss your questions at greater length with a member of our team, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you think it might be helpful to discuss your questions at greater length, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.

 Red Flags in a Relationship